-It is assumed that women who are married or in a consensual union are sexually active.
+Women who are married or in a consensual union are assumed to be sexually active.
 If unmarried women are to be included in the calculation of unmet need (in national monitoring supplementing global reporting for the MDGs), it is necessary to determine the timing of the most recent sexual activity.
 Unmarried women are considered currently at risk for pregnancy (and thus potentially in the numerator) if they have had intercourse in the month prior to the survey interview.

 The diagram below indicates the procedure for the computation of the number of women of reproductive age, either married or in a consensual union, who have an unmet need for family planning.

 Further information on refinements in the operational definition over time, survey questions needed and statistical programs to calculate unmet need for family planning can be found on the following website:

 Source: Based on Bradley and others (2012).
 Revising Unmet Need for Family Planning.DHS Analytical Studies No. 25, Calverton, Maryland: ICF International.